comp500/Jumploader/README.md

 ## What it doesn't do
 - Jumploader doesn't let you run Fabric mods in tandem with Forge mods - it hijacks the launching process so that Forge never loads.
 See [Patchwork](https://github.com/PatchworkMC) for a project aiming to do this.
 - Jumploader doesn't currently work very well on the client for loading a Minecraft game with a different major version (including snapshots) to the currently loaded game, as supplementary assets (such as sounds) are downloaded separately by the game launcher.
+It may be possible, however, to make a Fabric mod that fixes this issue.

 ## Requirements
 Requires a Forge version that uses ModLauncher (or ModLauncher on it's own, without Forge) - this usually means 1.13 or newer.